thomasgoldberger/softwarequality-without-testing/Part3-Softwarequality_without_testing.md

 #### Coding Guidelines

 Since we talked about communication in the most part of the series, and how to get to a level of understanding we need to continue this in the code we write.
 Coding guidelines are mandatory, there is just no way that any developer will write code however he sees fit.
-This will make the code unsearchable, unreadable and adds complexity into the maintenance.
+This will make the code unsearchable, unreadable and adds complexity into the maintenance or later on into refactoring.
 It’s the common language we developer have and need to understand.
 Therefore, has each coding language it's predefined set of coding guidelines and are also integrated into their respective linters as well in static code-analysis tools like SonarQube, Fortify and co.

 #### Clean Code